 If you've decided to buy a pedigree kitten, the best thing is to go to a reputable breeder.
 You’ll find one by talking to other cat owners or to your vet.
 You can also look for ads in newspapers and cat magazines, or by visiting cat shows.
 Breed clubs will also be able to put you in touch with reputable breeders in your area.

 What to look for in a kitten

-It's best to wait until your kitten is at least 7–8 weeks old before you take her from her mother.
+It's best to wait until your kitten is at least 7–8 weeks old before you take them from their mother.
 Some breeders of pedigree cats like to keep kittens until they’re 12 weeks old.
 It’s helpful to shop around – even with cats! – so try to see a number of different litters before you make your decision.
 Only buy from premises where everything is clean, and where the cats seem to be happy and in good condition.